germinateplatform/germinate-training/flapjack-2.md

 ## Welcome to Flapjack basic operation training.

 ### Session 2: Flapjack Basic Operation
-We have learned a bit of background in Session 1, now let’s have a look at downloading and familiarising ourselves with Flapjack.
+We have learned a bit of background in Session 1, now let's have a look at downloading and familiarising ourselves with Flapjack.

 This tutorial will guide you through how to download and open flapjack & also how to familiarise ourselves with the application.